 - a.
-A structured and comprehensive diversity and inclusion education program is a part of standard workplace training.
-This includes training about neurodiversity, physical ability, LGBTQI+ diversity, linguistic, religious, cultural and racial diversity, and Aboriginal and Torres Strait Island community considerations. - b.
+External and internal training, and team-led informal education opportunities are encouraged and facilitated, such as culturally diverse lunches and brief presentations about (as just some examples), neurodiversity, LGBTQI+ issues, handicapability, diverse religious and cultural celebrations. - b.
 Individuals and/or managers provide explanation as to why a behaviour or communication is unacceptable, to strengthen workplace understanding and help prevent recurrence - c.
-Principles of inclusive design, including consultation ("nothing about us, without us") and protection of individuals' dignity and agency, are upheld in making decisions about the workplace. - d.
 Information about barriers to equality and diversity and the consequences of discrimination is sought and communicated to the whole team so it may inform workplace actions and decisions.
 Sources include, but are not limited to, published research and reports, government and workplace resources, and continuing education opportunities.